raleel/mythras-srd/0002_Characters.md

 #### Characteristics

 When generating characters using the Dice Roll Assign method in the [Characters section](https://srd.mythras.net/#/0002_Characters?id=calculating-characteristics).
 Roll 4d6, discarding the lowest die six times, then assign the five results of your choice (typically, the highest five) to STR, CON, DEX, POW, and CHA.
 Next, roll 3d6+6, discarding the lowest die three times and assign the two results of your choice (typically, the highest two) to SIZ and INT.
-If using the Points Build method, players build their character from a pre-set pool of 100 points.
+If using the Points Build method, players build their character from a preset pool of 100 points.

 #### Attributes